josephburnett/pdfbooklet/README.md

 ## Prerequisites

-1. Input must have an even number of pages.
+1. Input must have a page count which is a multiple of 4.
 2. Requires [`cpdf`](http://community.coherentpdf.com/)
 3. Requires `pdfinfo` (part of a standard Linux distro)